jc555579/onboarding-app-automation/README.md

 This project is intended for internal IT onboarding and automation purposes.

-Application download URLs, installer behavior, and silent-installation arguments may change when vendors release new versions.
+Application download URLs, installer behavior, application versions, and installation arguments may change when vendors release new versions.
 Installation methods should therefore be verified before deploying the script in a production environment.